 - The goal is to avoid being the first person to spell DARTS.
 When someone does spell DARTS they are out of the game.

-- The winner is the person left after all other players have been eliminated.
+- The winner is the last player standing after all other players have been eliminated.

 Extra tips:

-- Even the playing field a bit by varying the amount of tries to hit the set number.
+- Even the playing field a little bit by varying the number of tries to hit the set number.
 It should feel like anyone has a chance to win.
-For example: give the kids three darts while the adults only use one.
-This advantage would go to less experienced adults also and can be adjusted as skill increases.
+For example: give the kids three darts while them more advanced players have one.
+This advantage would also go to less experienced adults and can be adjusted as skill increases.

 - Make a closer throw line of kids.

-- Don’t count doubles or triples.
-The set dart only calls the number not the placement on the number (use doubles and triples if everyone is experience dart players).
+- Don’t score doubles or triples.
+The set dart only calls the number not the placement of the number (use doubles and triples if everyone is an experienced dart player).

 I should add that I used a fake score for the picture.
 I am the champion of DARTS and usually in the lead.
 Hee hee.